 Silvia says there are things people commonly overlook when trying to regain a sense of financial confidence:

-- Discretionary spending – like takeaway, eating out, and kids’ extracurricular activities – is also worth reviewing.
+Takeaway, eating out, and kids’ extracurricular activities – these are also worth reviewing.

 “None of these changes need to be permanent,” Silvia says.
 “But they can help restore a sense of control.”